wp-plugins/ml-slider/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easy to use slideshow plugin.
+Easy to use WordPress slider plugin.
 Create SEO optimised responsive slideshows with Nivo Slider, Flex Slider, Coin Slider and Responsive Slides.

 == Description ==

 http://www.youtube.com/watch?v=I7IfkV6iLqo

-Meta Slider is the most popular slideshow plugin for WordPress.
+The most popular WordPress slider plugin.
 Creating slideshows with [Meta Slider](http://www.metaslider.com/) is fast and easy.
 Simply select images from your WordPress Media Library, drag and drop them into place, set slide captions, links and SEO fields all from one page.
 You can choose from 4 different slideshow types (Flex Slider, Nivo Slider, Responsive Slides & Coin Slider) and use the provided shortcode or template include to easily embed slideshows in your blog.

 **Includes**